(screenshots from the Ab4d.SharpEngine samples)

 Quick info for Windows:

-- NVIDIA supports Vulkan 1.3 from the Maxwell architecture on (introduced in 2015).
+- NVIDIA supports Vulkan 1.3 from the Maxwell architecture (introduced in 2015).
 Kepler cards support Vulkan 1.2

 - Intel supports Vulkan 1.3 on Intel Arc graphics cards and all integrated GPUs from the Skylake (6000+ series; introduced in 2017).